 §663.901 For the purposes of 25 U.S.C.
 5331, does the term contract include compacts and funding agreements entered into under this part?

 Yes.
 For the purposes of 25 U.S.C.
 5331, the term contract includes compacts and funding agreements entered into under this part.

+POST-AWARD DISPUTES

+§###.2002 Do the regulations at 25 CFR Part 900, Subpart N apply to compacts, funding agreements, and construction project agreements entered into under this part?

+Yes, the regulations at 25 CFR Part 900, Subpart N apply to compacts, funding agreements, and construction project agreements entered into under this part.
+For purposes of 25 CFR Part 900, Subpart N, the phrase “HHS and DOI self-determination contracts” and the term “contract” includes compacts, funding agreements, and construction project agreements entered into under this part.
+The term “awarding official” includes the Department official(s) with authority to enter into a compact and funding agreement under this part.

+PRE-AWARD DISPUTES

 §663.910 What decisions may a Tribe appeal under this part?